codecov/codecov-action/CONTRIBUTING.md

 This repo is a GitHub Action, meaning it integrates with the GitHub Actions CI/CD pipeline.
 It's mean to take formatted reports with code coverage stats and upload them to codecov.io.
 What's essentially happening in the background is that Actions is spinning up a Linux Docker container with the contents of this repository.
 Inside that container, we then call a shell scipt that runs Codecov's Bash uploader.

+## PRs and Support

+Feel free to clone, modify code and request a PR to this repository.
+All PRs will be reviewed by the Codecov team.
+If your PR has been sitting for a while, ping  support at support@codecov.io

 ## Improvements

 Here's a list of things that would extend the functionality of this Action: